 Seriously this should last you well over a month, two tops and can be substituted in just about any recipe.

 Oh and my family did a little taste test.
 Two spoons.
 Two bottles of Worcestershire.
 All thought both tasted fairly similar but mine had a bit more flavor.
-I think store bought looks prettier but I don’t think I’ll be buying it ever again.
+I think store bought looks prettier than Homemade Worcestershire Sauce but I don’t think I’ll be buying it ever again.